 Trends shows you a quick snapshot of how you’re doing on your Move, Exercise, and Stand goals.
 Plus, it showcases some other key metrics and compares that data to your past performance(s.)

-If this feature gives you trouble or isn’t showing up, check out this issue specific article Apple Watch Trends missing after updating watchOS?
+If this feature gives you trouble or isn’t showing up, check out this specific article Apple Watch Trends missing after updating watchOS?
 Try this!

 It takes 180 days of activity to start seeing your trends–so if you are new to the Apple ecosystem, don’t worry if it doesn’t show up.
 Just keep wearing your watch and closing those rings.
 Once you accumulate sufficient data, look for a notification that your trends are ready!